scds/intro-python/lessons/lesson3d.md

 ## Tuples

 Tuples are similar to lists in a lot of ways.
-Tuples are also containers that store ordered data, and they index and slice the exact same way as lists too.
+Tuples are also containers that store ordered data, and they index and slice the exact same way as lists.

-What makes tuples unique is that, once they're created, they can't be modified.
-This means that you can't add or remove new elements to a tuple.
-To do so would mean to create a duplicate tuple with the new changes.
+What makes tuples unique is that, once they’re created, they can’t be modified.
+This means that you can’t add or remove new elements from a tuple.
+To do so would mean creating a duplicate tuple with the new changes.

-Tuples are less commonly used because of this trait, however it does speeds up some computational processes.
+Tuples are less commonly used because of this trait, but it does speed up some computational processes.

 To create a tuple, you use round brackets ( ) rather than square brackets [ ].